arne-schroppe/display-list-selector/readme.md

     var isMatching:Boolean = selector.isAnySelectorMatching(someDisplayObject);

-Selectors are modeled after the CSS3 selector standard, but not all features have been implemented yet.
+Selectors are modeled after the CSS3 selector standard but not all features have been implemented yet.

 ##Usage scenarios

 The selector library supports two different usage scenarios by providing optimized objects for each.
-When a single selector needs to be matched against a single object, the mentioned `SelectorGroup` should be used.
+When a single selector needs to be matched against a single object the mentioned `SelectorGroup` should be used.
 If many selectors need to be checked against a single object, though, a more optimized object is available, the `SelectorPool`.
 It is used as follows: